 Have you ever added the wrong ingredient to a recipe and spoiled the dish?
 The same can happen when you are writing requirements.
 Requirements are a critical part of the requirements management process and the foundation of good software.
 They are the ingredients that make a system great.

 Writing good requirements is challenging; it requires skill and practice.
-However, it is a core competency for anyone tasked with writing test steps and test scripts and performing computer system validation (CSV) or computer software assurance (CSA).
-Validation tests a system to demonstrate it performs as intended, and intended performance is specified in requirements.
+However, it is a core competency for anyone tasked with writing test steps and test scripts and performing computer system validation (CSV) or applying computer software assurance (CSA).
+Validation tests a system to demonstrate that it performs as intended, and the intended performance is specified in the requirements.

-In short, requirements are your future product, so getting them right, and documenting them early in your requirements management plan (RMP), is the key to better product quality, accelerated development, and less rework.
+In short, requirements are your future product, so getting them right and documenting them early in your requirements management plan (RMP) is key to better product quality, accelerated development, and less rework.

 In recent years, development teams have used the Agile methodology to simplify and refine requirements writing.
-This approach is seen as an improvement in the software development lifecycle (SDLC), replacing the traditional linear approach of the Waterfall methodology.
+This approach is widely considered an improvement in the software development lifecycle (SDLC), replacing the traditional linear waterfall methodology.

 Agile is an iterative practice; it breaks down large software development projects into smaller, more manageable tasks.
-Releases are more frequent, allowing users to see and contribute to the system as it’s being developed, as opposed to waiting months or years before actually being able to touch the system.
-The Agile approach promotes transparency and better communication and collaboration.
-It can help you translate user needs into well-defined requirements for a veritable product or system.
+Releases are more frequent, allowing users to see and contribute to the system as it’s being developed rather than waiting months or years before being able to use it.
+The Agile approach promotes transparency, better communication, and collaboration.
+It can help you translate user needs into well-defined requirements for a viable product or system.

 Agile teams develop requirements and user stories, which are requirements expressed from the perspective of an end-user goal, in a more structured syntax.
 Here’s how requirements are decomposed in Agile:

 It is often difficult to distinguish “must-have” requirements from “nice-to-have” requirements.
-Here’s a tip: Writing requirements using must, shall, and should statement qualifiers can significantly help you manage and deliver a system that is compliant, fully functional, and even includes some nice-to-haves.
+Here’s a tip: Writing requirements using must, shall, and should statement qualifiers can help you deliver a compliant, fully functional system that even includes some nice-to-haves.

 Aside from the structure and syntax of a user story, good requirements writing is a valuable skill to hone.
-Listed below are eight characteristics of a well-written requirement, as defined by The Institute of Electrical and Electronics Engineers (IEEE) Recommended Practice for Software Requirements Specifications, as well as examples of poorly written requirements and how to correct them.
+Listed below are eight characteristics of a well-written requirement, as defined by The Institute of Electrical and Electronics Engineers (IEEE), as well as examples of poorly written requirements and how to correct them.

 Incorrect: “Validation status flag shall be green (HEX 00b300) to indicate every failed test step.”